Creating a Stairwell

 • Click OK to close the dialog and apply your changes.

-5. With the staircase still selected, click the Auto Stairwell edit button to create an opening in the floor above.
+4. With the staircase still selected, click the Auto Stairwell edit button to create an opening in the floor above.

 This tool automatically creates an Open Below room on the floor above the staircase, which is defined by railing walls.
-It will also automatically change the room label for the room to say Stairwell.
+It will also automatically change the room label for the room to say "Stairwell".

 Note: The Auto Stairwell tool will only be available if a room exists on the floor directly above the staircase, and it does not already have its room type set to Open Below.

-Stairwell in a room
+Stairwell in a room on the floor above

 To create a stairwell manually